 Closing Date On or about August 10, 2016 (the "Closing Date").
 Record Date The Business Day immediately preceding a Payment Date, with respect to Book-Entry Notes, and the last Business Day of the month preceding a Payment Date, with respect to Definitive Notes (the " Record Date ").
 Maturity Date The Payment Date in January 2029 (the " Maturity Date ").
 The Notes may be paid in full prior to the Maturity Date, on the earlier to occur of (a) the Payment Date on which the Early Redemption Option, if any, is exercised with respect to such Notes and (b) the Payment Date on which the aggregate Class Principal Balance of all outstanding Notes is otherwise reduced to zero.
 If on the Maturity Date a Class of RCR Notes is outstanding, all amounts payable on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes entitled to receive those amounts, as further described under " Description of the Notes - Termination Dates ."
 Early Redemption Option We may redeem the Class 2M-1 Notes, Class 2M-2 Notes and Class 2B Notes on any Payment Date on or after the earlier to occur of (a) the Payment Date in July 2026 and (b) the Payment Date on which the aggregate unpaid principal balance of the Reference Obligations is less than or equal to 10% of the Cut-off Date Balance, in each case by paying an amount equal to the outstanding Class Principal Balance, after allocation of any Tranche Write- down Amount or Tranche Write-up Amount for such Payment Date, of each of the Class 2M-1 Notes, Class 2M-2A Notes, Class 2M-2B Notes and Class 2B Notes, plus accrued and unpaid interest on such Notes and any related unpaid fees and expenses of the Global Agent (the " Early Redemption Option ").
-If on the Early Redemption Date a Class of RCR Notes is outstanding, all principal and interest amounts that are payable by Fannie Mae on the Exchangeable Notes that were exchanged for such RCR Notes.
-See "Description of the Notes - Early Redemption Option".
-Termination Date The Notes will no longer be entitled to payments of principal or interest after the date (the " Termination Date ") which is the earliest of: (1) the Maturity Date; (2) the Payment Date (the "Early Redemption Date") on which the Notes are redeemed by us pursuant to the Early Redemption Option as described under "Description of the Notes - Early Redemption Option"; and
+If on the Early Redemption Date a Class of RCR Notes is outstanding, all principal and interest amounts that are payable by Fannie Mae on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes.
+Termination Date See "Description of the Notes - Early Redemption Option".
+The Notes will no longer be entitled to payments of principal or interest after the date (the " Termination Date") which is the earliest of: (1) the Maturity Date; (2) the Payment Date (the "Early Redemption Date") on which the Notes are redeemed by us Date ") on which the Notes are redeemed by us pursuant to the Early Redemption Option as described under " Description of the Notes - Early Redemption Option "; and